 - Eat little and often.
-Aim to have 3 meals and 3 snacks per day - Avoid 'low fat', 'sugar-free', or 'diet' products - Choose the meals you enjoy - Have a nourishing dessert/pudding full fat yogurt, rice pudding or sponge and custard - Have a pint of full fat milk everyday for example on cereal, milky drinks or in puddings - Add butter or margarine, cream or cheese to mashed potatoes, vegetables, scrambled eggs and hot pasta - Have drinks (tea/coffee/juice) with or after meals as these can fill you up if taken just before food.
+Aim to have 3 meals and 3 snacks per day - · Avoid 'low fat', 'sugar-free', or 'diet' products - Choose the meals you enjoy - Have a nourishing dessert/pudding full fat yogurt, rice pudding or sponge and custard - Have a pint of full fat milk everyday for example on cereal, milky drinks or in puddings - Add butter or margarine, cream or cheese to mashed potatoes, vegetables, scrambled eggs and hot pasta - Have drinks (tea/coffee/juice) with or after meals as these can fill you up if taken just before food.

-Evidence shows that physical activity is safe and can improve quality of life in those with heart failure.
-You should try and do 30 minutes of activity every day.
-If you cannot manage this in one go, try breaking the activity into smaller, manageable periods.
-For example, 10-15 minutes activity in the morning and then 10-15 minutes in the afternoon.
+There is strong evidence that it is safe to stay active in the time leading up to surgery or treatment.
+You should try and do 30 minutes of moderate level activity every day.
+If you cannot manage this in one go, try breaking the activity into smaller manageable periods, for example, 10-15 minutes activity in the morning and then 10-15 minutes in the afternoon.